alexeygrigorev/mlwiki.org/index.php/Collocation_Extraction.md

 ---
-title: "Collocation Extraction"
 layout: default
 permalink: /index.php/Collocation_Extraction
+tags:
+- nlp
+- text-mining
+title: Collocation Extraction
 ---

-# Collocation Extraction

 ## Collocation Extraction
 There's no commonly accepted definition of "collocation", but it's usually a multiple-word token (i.e. an $n$-gram) where
 - the words of the ngram co-occur together more often than by chance alone